JujuAdams/Scribble/8.0/hdiw-string-parsing.md

 	    - If the command is an event, add the event to an array and record the where in the string the event should be executed
 		- If the command is a sprite, treat the sprite as a glyph, and add the sprite's data to the glyph grid
 		- If the command is a state-changing command (font, colour, scaling etc.), set the relevant state
+	  - Set our state to "not in a command tag"

 &nbsp;